 Step 1: Make a complaint to Motor Finance Wizard

-Generally CIO will only deal with a complaint if you have first tried to resolve the complaint with Motor Finance Wizard.
+Generally AFCA will only deal with a complaint if you have first tried to resolve the complaint with Motor Finance Wizard.

 Your first action should be to write a letter to Motor Finance Wizard explaining why you are unhappy and what you want to resolve the dispute.
-A simple option is to prepare a Complaint to CIO and send that to Motor Finance Wizard first.
-Sample letters can be found and here.
+A simple option is to prepare a complaint to AFCA and send that to Motor Finance Wizard first.
+Sample letters can be found here.

-If you have already made a complaint to Motor Finance Wizard, and it has not been resolved within 45 days, you can make a complaint directly to CIO.
+If you have already made a complaint to Motor Finance Wizard, and it has not been resolved within 45 days, you can make a complaint directly to AFCA.

 Step 2: See what Motor Finance Wizard says – the power is in your hands